Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ```

 Starting from ACS 6.2, renditions can be added via a JSON file.
-The new JSON equivalent of the above **helloWorldRendition** looks like this:
+The new JSON equivalent of the above **helloWorld** rendition looks like this:
 ```json
 {
     "renditionName": "helloWorld",